misudashi/systems/index.md

 Hi, I'm [[myself]]#.

-This is my personal website, in which I write what I learn or think.
+This is my personal website, in which I write what I learn and think.

 ## 📌 HUB